dwillcox/dwillcox.github.io/README.md

 # dwillcox
-GitHub Pages website for research and code
+GitHub Pages website for research and code.
+The live website is served at https://dwillcox.github.io/